sujindra-kodiary/blinkid-flutter/README.md

 #### Android
 Android specific implementation is in folder `android`.
-It contains Java code for performing scan. `BlinkIdPlugin.java` is main file with scanning logic, it uses `BlinkIdCombinedRecognizer`, but can easily be changed to different Recognizer.
+It contains Java code for performing scan. `BlinkIdPlugin.java` is main file with scanning logic, it uses `BlinkIdCombinedRecognizer`.
 For easier scan results extraction, two utils files are given:
 `BlinkIdCombinedRecognizerSerialization` and `SerializationUtils`.

 #### iOS
 iOS specific implementation is currently **in development** and is not available.

 ### Sample application
-To try BlinkID plugin, there is a minimal sample application in `example` folder.
+To try BlinkID plugin, there is a minimal sample application in `sample` folder.
 Sample currently works only on Android and can be run on devices with Android 4.1 version (API level 16) or higher.